huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ## Guidance scale

 `guidance_scale` affects how aligned the text prompt and generated image are.

-* 📈 a high `guidance_scale` value means the prompt and generated image are closely aligned so the output is a stricter interpretation of the prompt
+* 📈 a high `guidance_scale` value means the prompt and generated image are closely aligned, so the output is a stricter interpretation of the prompt
-* 📉 a low `guidance_scale` value means the prompt and generated image are more loosely aligned so the output may be more creative
+* 📉 a low `guidance_scale` value means the prompt and generated image are more loosely aligned, so the output may be more varied from the prompt

 You can use `strength` and `guidance_scale` together for more granular control over how expressive the model is.
 For example, using high `strength` and `guidance_scale` values gives the model the most creative freedom.